 All flights will occur over private or controlled access property with the property owner's prior consent and knowledge.
-Filming will be of people who have also consented to being filmed or otherwise have agreed to be in the area where filming will take place.
+Infrastructure and construction inspections and business operations will be performed for people who have also consented for work to be performed or otherwise have agreed to be in the area where UAS flight will take place.